Danieleg82/AzureVPN-NAT/README.md

 In this MicroHack we will explore the Azure VPN NAT features in its most common scenario, so when Azure VNET address ranges overlap with onprem-connected network segments.

-We will cover the differences between Static and Dynamic NAT modes with relevant benefits and limitations, including the possible network configurations for HUB&amp;Spoke topologies for diversified NAT approaches.
+We will cover the differences between Static and Dynamic NAT modes with relevant benefits, limitations and impact on routing.

 # **Challenge 1: Build VPN tunnel and apply Static NAT rules**